op·ti·mal

 So what is meant by being optimal?
 It’s not referring to how you feel!

-• WHEN ON A TREATMENT THAT PROVIDES BOTH T4 and T3 (a “working” NDT or synthetic T4 with synthetic T3): Gaining on nearly two decades of our observations and experiences as revealed by STTM, optimal puts the Free T3 (FT3) in the top “area” of the range (not midrange, not just above midrange), and a Free T4 (FT4) around midrange.
-Both.
+- WHEN ON A TREATMENT THAT PROVIDES BOTH T4 and T3 (such as a “working” NDT, or synthetic T4 with synthetic T3): For over two decades of patient-reported observations and experiences, optimal puts the Free T3 (FT3) in the upper numbers of the range (not midrange, not just above midrange), and a Free T4 (FT4) around midrange.
+Both, even if the FT3 is key.

 Do I test my free’s within a few days after a raise of my thyroid meds?